jimvang8790/angler-wrangler/README.md

 * `master`: Original lecture code with jQuery, alt static file serving, Grunt, Mongoose/Mongo
 * `angular-complete`: Angular and MongoDB version as shown to Iota cohort.
 * `sql_strategy`: Replaces MongoDB with PostGRES for storage of user data.
 Maintains bcrypt functionality.
-* `pp-improvements`: Introduces Angular as the login handler.
+* `angular-controlled-login-intro`: Introduces Angular as the login handler.
 All server communication is handled in an Angular Controller and updates the route/page based on success or failure.
 Intended for an alternate intro lecture to Passport (as seen in angular-complete and sql_strategy).